Dr. Jason Miller

-Modern biomedical science has provided an incredible resource for us – acute medical care.
-It is truly remarkable to witness what we have been able to achieve in the realm of acute care in the last century.
+Modern biomedical science has provided an incredible resource for us: acute medical care.
 Emergency medicine has infatuated the world, and for good reason!
-It is truly incredible that we are able to rescue the body from extreme states of dysfunction.
-Whether for the treatment of a broken bone, controlling a raging infection with antibiotics, calming a hyperreactive immune system with steroids, or preventing an impending heart attack in the catheter lab, the wonders of modern medicine are astounding.
+We are able to rescue the body from extreme states of dysfunction like never before.
+Whether for the treatment of a broken bone, controlling a raging infection with antibiotics, calming a hyper-reactive immune system with steroids, or preventing an impending heart attack in the catheter lab, the wonders of modern medicine are astounding.

-When it comes to health and disease, most people who are suffering, are not in an acute, emergent situation.
-Most of us are dealing with chronic conditions that negatively affect our health and quality of life, and require a “slow medicine” approach for full resolution.
+However, when it comes to health and disease, most people are not in an acute emergency situation.
+Most of us are dealing with chronic conditions that negatively affect our health and quality of life.
+We often require a “slow medicine” approach for full resolution.

-The ongoing quest for new pharmaceutical medicines based on the single molecule, single target approach, is limited in scope.
-Although botanical medicines are a rich source of “active” molecules, the isolation and synthetic production of these singular structures is not where the strength of botanical medicine lies.
-A single herbal medicine is a complex mixture of hundreds of molecular structures that together make up its molecular “matrix.”
-Standardizing botanical medicines to specific compounds that are considered “actives” is an effective strategy for ensuring the potency and the correct medicinal quality of a medicine, but the “active” molecules have been shown to be more effective when delivered in the matrix of the whole plant material.
+The quest for pharmaceutical medicines based on the “single molecule, single target” approach is fundamentally limited.
+Botanical medicines are a rich source of “active” molecules, but the isolation and synthetic production of singular structures overlooks the core strength of botanical medicine.
+An herbal medicine is a complex mixture of hundreds of molecular structures that constitute its molecular “matrix.”
+Standardizing botanical medicines to specific “active” compounds may be a tempting strategy for ensuring potency, dosage, and quality, but “active” compounds have been shown to be more effective when delivered in the matrix of the whole plant material.
 This has more recently been termed “the entourage effect.”

 Collaboration is the essence of my work.